+a) Policy

-- a) Policy - 1.
-Only those hours in which a student has achieved a grade of 'B' or better will be considered for transfer. - 2.
-A maximum of 15 hours may transfer at the doctoral level. - 3.
-Credits must be in an area that is the same or closely related to the major. - 4.
-A time limit of eight years applies to transfer credit for master and specialist level.
+- 1. Only courses in which a student has achieved a grade of 'B' or better will be considered for transfer. - 2.
+A maximum of 15 hours may be transfer at the doctoral level. - 3.
+The proposed credits must be in an area that is the same or closely related to the course. - 4.
+A time limit of eight years applies to transferred credit for master and specialist level.
 A time limit of ten years applies to transfer credit at the doctoral level.
-A department or program may have different time limit, consult the Graduate Catalog or your advisor. - b) Procedure - 1.
-Complete the "Request for Transfer of Graduate Credit" form with your advisor - 2.
-List course(s). - 3.
-An official transcript must be attached. - 4.
-Only courses with a grade of "A" or "B" will transfer. - 5.
-Obtain the signature of your department chair. - 6.
-Bring form to the Division of Graduate Studies. - 7.
-Final approval is by the Dean of the Division of Graduate Studies. - 8.
-Approved form is forwarded to the Registrar's Office. - b.
+A department or program may have different time limit, consult the Graduate Catalog or your advisor. - b.
 Application for Graduate Degree Candidacy

-When approximately 80% of degree requirements have been completed the student should make application for advancement to candidacy.
-Please note that student cannot be advanced to candidacy until:
+When approximately 80% of degree requirements have been completed, the student must submit application for advancement to candidacy.
+Please note that students cannot be advanced to candidacy until:

-- All admission requirements have been met. - All incompletes ("I" grades) have been removed. - Application for Candidacy approved by your departmental committee. - Overall GPA is 3.00 or higher. - c.
+- All admission requirements have been met. - All incompletes ("I" grades) have been removed, excluding Dissertation Research. - Application for Degree Candidacy approved by the DCT. - Overall GPA is 3.00 or higher. - c.
 Graduate School Dissertation Forms: Committee Approval Form and Committee Report of Defense Results